critical-path/authors/README.rst

 Using authors
 =============

-First, select a project whose authors you want to thank and change to its working directory (the directory in which the :code:`.git` subdirectory resides).
+First, select a project whose contributors you want to thank and change to its working directory (the directory in which the :code:`.git` subdirectory resides).

 .. code-block:: console